And the fastest three hours in media, the fastest week in media.

 This is kind of funny.

-This is from The Hill.
+This is from the Hill.

-Asking asking Defense Secretary Rumsfeld to repudiate Carl Rove's recent comments about the liberal response to the 9-11 terrorists.
+Representative Steve Israel, a Democrat from New York, organizing a letter with other House Democrats asking Defense Secretary Rumsfeld to repudiate Karl Rove's recent comments about the liberal response to the 9-11 terrorists.

 These Democrats didn't ask for therapy and they didn't want indictments.

-These are the people that are trying to get Rumsfeld thrown in jail.
+Now, does this not tell you these are the people that are trying to get Rumsfeld thrown in jail?

 Rumsfeld has been sued by some group personally over torture.